Irene Sewankambo: Career

-Immediately before her present appointment, Engineer Sewankambo served as the Director for Engineering and Communication Infrastructure at the Uganda Communications Commission.
-Before that, she was the head of research and development unit at UCC as well as coordinator in the office of the executive director.
+Before February 2020, Engineer Sewankambo served as the Director for Engineering and Communication Infrastructure at the Uganda Communications Commission.
+Before that, she was the head of the research and development unit at UCC as well as coordinator in the office of the executive director.

 In February 2020, Judith Nabakooba, the Cabinet Minister of Information and Communications Technology appointed Irene Sewankambo as the Acting Executive Director, pending the appointment of a substantive executive director.
 She replaced Engineer Godfrey Mutabazi, whose two consecutive five-year contracts had expired.

+In November 2023, after nearly four years as acting ED at UCC, she relinquished her ED role to George William Nyombi Thembo and reverted to her substantive role as Director of Engineering and Communication Infrastructure.

+Other consideration

+She is credited with possession of soft people skills in the areas of leadership and management, including leading by example, mentoring, conflict resolution through dialogue, goal-setting and follow-up.

 Personal details

 Irene Kaggwa Sewankambo is a married woman with children.